 Castleton University affirms its commitment to maintaining a drug-free workplace.
 Since education is the primary mission of the University, the administration, faculty, students and staff join together to insure that a drug-free environment is maintained to protect the education process.
 Individuals of every age are susceptible to the temptations of drug use and abuse, and Castleton is committed to assisting those within its purview to remain drug-free.
 In order to assure this atmosphere, the University affirms the following:

 - All students at Castleton University, whether employed by the University or attending on a full or part time basis, are subject to the conditions of this policy and treated as "employees" under the above conditions.

 - The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance by University employees is prohibited on University property or at any University function or activity controlled or sponsored by the University.
-Employees are to adhere to this provision, and are required to self disclose to the Dean of Administration any criminal drug statute conviction resulting from an infraction of the law while conducting any activity in our workplace, or in conducting any activity with a federal grant, no later than five (5) days after the conviction.
-Within thirty (30) days of receiving a self disclosure, the Dean of Administration may:
+Employees are to adhere to this provision, and are required to self disclose to the Director of Human Services any criminal drug statute conviction resulting from an infraction of the law while conducting any activity in our workplace, or in conducting any activity with a federal grant, no later than five (5) days after the conviction.
+Within thirty (30) days of receiving a self disclosure, the Director of Human Services may:

 - Take the appropriate personnel action, up to and including probation or termination of employment;

 - Require the mandatory participation in drug abuse assistance or rehabilitation programs;